bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-matrix.md

 ## matrix experiment-3
 > desktop modulo cycle
 * We apply the random method to the matrix.
-* We play with the translate and modulo cycle in both axis.
+* We play with the translate and modulo cycle in both axes.

 [GO TO EDITOR](https://editor.p5js.org/bernatferragut/sketches/HksUUHe9m)